Tae-Youl Choi

 Email: andrewjarrett@my.unt.edu

-I am a junior in the mechanical and energy engineering program at UNT.
-My research is in micro scale fabrication of micropipette sensors and the development of artificial neural networks to solve for heat parameters.
+I am pursuing my masters in Mechanical and Energy Engineering program at UNT.
+My research is in fabrication of micropipette thermal sensors and the development of artificial neural networks to solve for heat parameters.

 Email: SamuelMcCaulley@my.unt.edu